 - 6.1 The 2019/20 Business Plan projected a £75.6 million deficit between 2022/23 and 2032/33.
 The Business Plan is reviewed annually and is rolled forward based on the previous year's outturn and approved rent levels.
 The key assumptions were updated in the summer prior to the 2020/21 budget consultation.
 The net impact of the updates, reported to Committee in August 2019, was positive with the deficit reducing by 20% and starting one year later in 2023/24 instead of 2022/23. - 6.2 The positive change was primarily the result of a reduction in borrowing costs and an increase in rental income due to the introduction of new rent payment methods.
 However, these positive changes were offset by an increase in build cost inflation.
 Build cost inflation assumptions are reviewed annually based on market intelligence.
-Latest projections estimate a 4.4% inflationary rate over the next five years. - 6.3 Further work to check and refine key assumptions has been undertaken since August as well as, the alignment of investment priorities identified through budget consultation with tenants and members.
-Capital investment programmes have also been reviewed to reflect the Councils net zero carbon target by 2030. - 6.4 The HSIP aims to deliver a 10% reduction in expenditure (£11.2 million) by 2022/23.
+Latest projections estimate an average annual increase of 4.4% inflationary rate over the next five years. - 6.3 Further work to check and refine key assumptions has been undertaken since August as well as, the alignment of investment priorities identified through budget consultation with tenants and members.
+Capital investment programmes have also been reviewed to reflect the Councils net zero carbon target by 2030.
+A summary of the high-level assumptions is set out in Appendix 2. - 6.4 The HSIP aims to deliver a 10% reduction in expenditure (£11.2 million) by 2022/23.
 The investment required to make the necessary improvements has been factored into the HRA Business Plan and will be reviewed annually.
 A savings target of £1.2 million was identified for 2019/20.
-Actual savings are estimated to be more than double the target (£3.4 million) following a review of in-year debt management.
-This was part of a wider review of the debt portfolio, which has resulted in a positive material change in debt servicing costs going forward. - 6.5 The overall impact of the changes has resulted in a further reduction in the deficit to £22.7 million, postponing it by a further 11 years (2034/35).
+Actual savings are estimated to be more than double the target (£3.4 million) following a review of investment in the positive material change in debt servicing costs going forward. - 6.5 The overall impact of the changes has resulted in a further reduction in the deficit to £22.7 million, postponing it by a further 11 years (2034/35).